imacrayon/alpine-ajax/README.md

 ```
 When this form is submitted a page refresh will not occur.
 Instead, the response will be fetched in the background and the form will be swapped out with the element that has `id="star-repo-form"` in the response.

-It's important to note that the `id` attribute is required on the element that will be replaced.
+It's important to note that an `id` attribute is required on the element that will be replaced.

 ## Installation